erdemert/ahc_rana-s_and_safra-s_algorithm/docs/Rana-s_and_Safra-s_Algorithm/substitutions.rst

-.. |Rana's and Safra's Algorithm| replace:: Distributed Algorithm Name
+.. |Rana-s and Safra-s Algorithm| replace:: Rana's and Safra's Algorithm